About the course

 The course has an Academic Director and a Course Director who look after the day to day running of the course.
 You will have a personal advisor who is a member of the School’s academic staff and who provides academic welfare support.
 The allocation of graduate supervision for this course is the responsibility of the School of Geography and the Environment and it is not always possible to accommodate the preferences of incoming graduate students to work with a particular member of staff.
 Under exceptional circumstances a supervisor may be found outside the School of Geography and the Environment.

-The seven course modules are assessed by written examination.
-The two elective modules which are each assessed through a 4,000-word essay.
-You will also be assessed on your individual dissertation of 15,000 words, which will have been produced independently and contain original work.
+The seven course modules are assessed by written examination and/or submission.
+The two elective modules which are each assessed through an essay.
+You will also be assessed on your individual dissertation, which will have been produced independently and contain original work.

 The aim of the course is to train future decision makers, managers and policy makers in water policy and management.